facebook pixel

 3. Act Swiftly On Inappropriate Behavior

 Given the prevalence of sexual harassment and other forms of inappropriateness that LGBTQ+ employees are experiencing, leaders must be swift and firm about responding to these incidents.
 Employees must understand that there are consequences and that the business will not tolerate harassment and mistreatment of LGBTQ+ employees - and this includes customers, too.
-To support this, leaders can start with trainings that demonstrate what sensitivity, support and awareness look like, in addition to including a clear channel for reporting any incidents, micro-aggressions or other misbehavior safely.

 4. Promote Inclusion

-Many people might be surprised by how heteronormative an environment can be, and how that can make people feel like they have to hide.
+Many people might be surprised by how heteronormative an environment can be and how that can make people feel like they have to hide.
 For example, automatically assuming the gender of someone's significant other or spouse.
 A question like "Is your husband coming to the Christmas party?" to a new female employee could seem harmless to some - but it puts LGBTQ+ people in a position of constantly having to "come out" - solely because someone assumed their orientation in the first place.
-Similarly, remote work (and the inevitable glimpses into our home lives) has also resulted in less privacy.
-Being intentional about promoting inclusivity in settings like this can go a long way.

 5. Review Policies and Procedures

 HR leaders can review the current policies and procedures to ensure inclusion.
 For example: Are the dress codes inclusive?
 Are LGBTQ+ employees included under the anti-harassment policies?
-Best practices can also include trainings and guidelines around gender-transition guidelines and thoughtful and intentional communication.
+Best practices can also include training and guidelines around gender-transition guidelines and thoughtful and intentional communication.

 6. Offer Pride Month Zoom Backgrounds

 If you do download the backgrounds, make sure to grab a screenshot and share with us on social media.
-Tag us @GoCo.io on Facebook, Instagram, or LinkedIn and use #PrideInHR so we can find your pics.
+Tag us @GoCo.io on Facebook, Instagram, or LinkedIn and use #PrideInHR so we can find your pics!

-Support LGBTQIA+ Owned Businesses
+7. Support LGBTQIA+ Owned Businesses

-8. Donate to LGBTQIA+ Charities
+9. Donate to LGBTQIA+ Charities

-9. Host a Virtual Drag Event
+10. Host a Virtual Drag Event

 Check out Drag Queen Entertainment for corporate events!